Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Findings

 \subsection{When a Single Hint Helps (or Hurts)}

 Our analysis reveals that at a sentence-level, hints portrayed several key characteristics of a successful feedback such as clarity and simplicity, yet recurring issues emerged around answer leakage and ambiguity.
 While most characteristics were clearly divided into good and bad across participants, we found that the preference was divided among the participants for certain types of hints.
-Our inductive analysis of learners' feedback highlights several themes around perceived hint quality:
+Our inductive analysis of participant feedback highlights several themes around perceived hint quality:

 \textbf{Improved conceptual understanding.} Overall, participants marked 26.63\% (306/1149) hints as informative, with a moderate correlation between the self-reported satisfaction and informativeness ($corr_{pearson}=0.4955$), and several participants explicitly noted that hints helped improve their understanding of the question, not just leading them to the answer.
 As P-22 described, "\textit{hints encouraged to make associations and engage in reflection from a scientific perspective}".
-From out inductive analysis of qualitative responses, we identified three distinct ways in which hints supported this process. \underline{New perspectives:} some hints reframed the questions to open new lines of thoughts. \underline{Linking to prior knowledge:} other hints helped connect the new concepts to their own knowledge, helping them form associations. \underline{Supplementary} \underline{knowledge:} finally, several hints helped enrich participants' knowledge with additional facts.
+Across all interactions, 109 hints directly assisted participants from an incorrect attempt to a correct submission.
+83.4\% of these hints were given high satisfaction ratings (4 or 5), and 59\% of these hints were reported to be informative.
+We identified three distinct ways in which hints supported this process. \underline{New perspectives:} some hints reframed the questions to open new lines of thoughts. \underline{Linking to prior knowledge:} other hints helped connect the new concepts to their own knowledge, helping them form associations. \underline{Supplementary} \underline{knowledge:} finally, several hints helped enrich participants' knowledge with additional facts.
 Figure \ref{fig:case_study} (top left example) illustrates an interaction where hints help improve the participant's understanding about the question by indicating a geological activity that involves magma rising to the surface to lead them to the correct answer volcanoes.

 \textbf{The impact of domain familiarity on hint helpfulness.} Participants described the usefulness of hints to be closely tied to whether the concepts referenced were already familiar to them.
 If the participants were familiar with the concept, then hints were often helpful in reaching the answer, especially when hints drew on colloquial expressions or widely known facts.
 For instance, for question "\textit{What is the most abundant metal of the earth's crust?}", the hint "\textit{Consider metals that are commonly used in everyday items like foil and cans.}" was very effective in aiding the participants to answer the question.
 At the same time, the hints proved less effective when the concepts themselves were unfamiliar.
 In those cases, hints did not provide sufficient grounding context, leaving participants uncertain about how to proceed.
 Participants even reported feeling reluctant to request hints in such cases, as P-21 reflected: "\textit{Some questions I don't know about the words, it doesn't make sense to take hints cuz i still don't know the words...}".
 Using the number of attempted answers as a proxy for engagement (and to some extent familiarity), we observed similar trends, higher engagement instances yielding higher satisfaction ratings (see Figure \ref{fig:engagement}).
 Therefore, while familiarity could amplify the helpfulness of a hint by triggering recognition and recall, it could also hinder the learning, as without prior knowledge to anchor to, the same hints risked compounding confusion rather than resolving it.